Frequently Asked Questions (FAQ)

 Why do I have to pay a Skate Canada membership?

-Skate Canada Membership fee is paid once a year (September - August).
+Skate Canada Membership fee is paid once a year (September - August) and is 100% non-refundable.
 Your fee includes a mandatory insurance premium, which is submitted on your behalf to an Insurance Plan, as outlined by Skate Canada.
 All skaters must pay the required national Skate Canada Membership fee each year.
 The national membership offers you many benefits, and guarantees you ongoing quality assurance and adherence to high standards in Skate Canada Programs offered at this member club.

 - An accident insurance benefit at a substantially lower cost to the members than that available in other sports